This guide is for every gamer starting Baldur’s Gate 3 and explains mechanics, combat, and more in our 10 Best Beginner Tips and Tricks list!

 6 How to Save a Downed Player

-In our guide, saving companions is another important tip I wish I knew in Baldur’s Gate 3 as a Beginner.
+In our guide, saving companions is another important tip I wish I had known in Baldur’s Gate 3 as a Beginner.
 When someone reaches zero hit points, they aren’t exactly dead.
 Your character can be revived mid-fight to one health using the action “Help.”
 This is an action, so you need to use it sparingly in combat.
 The User Interface has a meter showing the downed character.
 Essentially, they only have so many turns, and dice rolls to prevent their death where they cannot be resurrected in combat with Help.

 You encounter an NPC early on that will allow you to resurrect completely dead companions back at camp so this isn’t usually an issue.
 When someone dies in combat, you need to weigh the pros and cons of spending action to revive them.
 Typically, unless they have a turn or another ally who can heal, it’s easier to leave them dead and spend your action on an attack or defensive spell.
 However, a clutch resurrection, followed by a heal, or the player’s turn can get them back in the fight at only the expense of action.